-Before we get into the detail, let’s first consider the main changes that come from Salesforce:
+Before we get into the details, let’s first consider the main changes that come from Salesforce:

 - Three releases per year, updates to existing products.
 These changes fall into one of the following sub-categories: